willfleury/metrics-agent/README.md

 request duration is 1 millisecond, then the effect of the lookup is an additional overhead of 0.000001%.
 If however this is a performance sensitive method which has a typical invocation duration in the nanoseconds then hand crafted metrics should be considered.
 Similarly if there are many hash collisions this lookup will become slower.
-We are investigating using a faster lookup data structure like [Koloboke](https://github.com/OpenHFT/Koloboke) which appear to reduce the average lookup time by about 50% (5 nanosecond region) by utilising more memory.

 On basic counters, this is noticable but on other metric types it becomes less observable.
 We did notice however that when using labels with Prometheus counters there is a significant overhead introduced